awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-file-tagging.md

 ## Creating File Tag Rules<a name="creating-file-tag-rules"></a>

-Use the Lumberyard Asset Editor to add custom file tag rules to either `blacklist.filetag` or `whitelist.filetag`, depending on whether you are excluding or including asset files\.
+Use the Lumberyard Asset Editor to add custom file tag rules to either `exclude.filetag` or `include.filetag`, depending on whether you are excluding or including asset files\.
 Both of these `.filetag` files are located in the `dev\Engine` directory\.
 File tag rules consist of two required parts:
 + A **File Pattern** that defines the files to match this rule\.
 Supported patterns include:
   + **Exact** \(for example, `readme.txt`\)
   + **Wildcard** \(for example, `*.cfxb`\)